sumist02khatri/KitabDukan/README.md

-# 📚 BookStore - Spring Boot Project
+# 📚 KitabDukan - Spring Boot Project

 A BookStore application built using **Java and Spring Boot**.
 This project demonstrates the development of a backend application using Spring Boot, Spring Data JPA, REST APIs, and database integration.